-- A Parent may present a written statement to the Principal of objection to immunization for reasons of conscience, including religious convictions. - A Parent may present a written statement signed by a physician certifying that certain or all required immunizations are medically contraindicated. - A Parent may present a signed statement from the Parent or physician that the student has a history of measles (rubeola), mumps, and/or chicken pox and need not be immunized against the disease(s) for which the history so exists. - Pursuant to ODH regulations and guidelines, a parent may present laboratory testing results signed by a physician demonstrating that detectable rubella antibody is present in the Student and the Student need not be immunized against German measles (rubella). - Any other circumstances required by laws.
+- 1. A legal guardian may present a written statement to the Principal of objection to immunization for reasons of conscience, including religious convictions. - 2.
+A legal guardian may present a written statement signed by a physician certifying that certain or all required immunizations are medically contraindicated. - 3.
+A legal guardian may present a signed statement from the Parent or physician that the Student has a history of measles (rubeola), mumps, and/or chicken pox and need not be immunized against the disease(s) for which the history so exists. - 4.
+A legal guardian may present laboratory testing results signed by a physician demonstrating that detectable rubella antibody is present in the Student and the Student need not be immunized against German measles (rubella). - 5.
+Any other circumstances required by laws.